maxschorer/blockchain-developer-bootcamp-final-project/README.md

 <li>Serial Number</li>
 </ol>

 Similar to CryptoPunks, for the first release, I'd keep it simple and let anybody grab a token and then people can trade/resell from there.
 One caveat is I'd intend to limit each address to only own state.
-Ex: if a user already has a
+Ex: if a user already has a California quarter but they want another one, their only option would be to swap for another California quarter or sell their current one before buying another.
+They couldn't own more than one.

-<h2></h2>
-After releasing the first state, I'd release the remaining 49 states on a fixed cadence (ex: weekly, Monday and Friday)
+<h2>User Journey</h2>
+- go to website
+- if wallet connected, can see their current "map"/collection
+<h3>Partaking in IQO (Initial Quarter Offering)</h3>
+- to start, keep it simple
+<h3>Buying/Selling Taken Tokens</h3>
+<h3>Viewing Their Collection</h3>
+<h3>Future Releases</h3>
+<h3>QuarterDAO</h3>